 - He is the alpha and the omega so my mothers beginning and end was in him (Revelation 22:13)

 In conclusion therefore, death is real and let it be a point of honouring and celebrating the life of loved ones.
 It need not be our point of entry into hell by selfish thoughts, harbouring negative emotions and entertaining spirits of negativity.
 As we do this, we cannot access heaven.
 This not only opens a door for demonic manipulations and torment but impacts one’s own life in a bad way and threatens one’s own existence.
 What is it worth?
 In a life full of opportunities and possibilities I exhort you to riseUP, shake the dust and move on!
-That loved one you lost, had a life apportioned to them and they had the chance to live it as they wanted but only up to the day accorded them by God Almighty.
+That loved one you lost, had a life apportioned to them and they had the chance to live it as they wanted but only up to the day accorded them by God Almighty A day they could not pass without the consent of God.
 Their death cannot continue to control your life all the way to your own grave.
 LIVE!

 Thank you for reading this post, don’t forget to share….riseUPconqueror